O nline business owners and side hustlers tend to take the idea of the “weekend warrior” to the extreme.

 If you’re ready to get a new side hustle off the ground — without waiting months for cash to trickle in — here’s how to make money with WordPress in 48 hours.

-How to Make Money With WordPress in 48 Hours
+Steps To Make Money With WordPress In 48 Hours

 Follow these steps to start and monetize your WordPress blog in the next 48 hours.

 1. Create Your Website